-BFWDC reserves the right to suspend all or part of this Agreement, withhold further payments, or prohibit the subrecipient from incurring additional obligations of funds during investigation of the alleged compliance breach and pending corrective action by the subrecipient or a decision by BFWDC to terminate this Agreement.
-A termination shall be deemed to be a "Termination for Convenience" if it is determined that the subrecipient: (1) was not in default; or (2) failure to perform was outside of his or her control, fault or negligence.
-The rights and remedies of the Agency provided in this Agreement are not exclusive and are in addition to any other rights and remedies provided by law.
+During the cure period, BFWDC reserves the right to suspend all or part of this Agreement, withhold further payments, or prohibit the Subrecipient from incurring additional obligations of funds during the investigation of the alleged compliance breach and pending corrective action by the Subrecipient or a decision by BFWDC to terminate this Agreement.

-BFWDC reserves the right to immediately suspend all, or part of, this Agreement, and to withhold further payments, or to prohibit the subrecipient from incurring additional obligations of funds when it has reason to believe that fraud, abuse, malfeasance, misfeasance or nonfeasance has occurred on the part of the subrecipient under this Agreement.
+BFWDC reserves the right to immediately suspend all, or part of, this Agreement, and to withhold further payments or to prohibit the subrecipient from incurring additional obligations of funds when it has reason to believe that fraud, abuse, malfeasance, misfeasance, or nonfeasance has occurred on the part of the Subrecipient under this Agreement.